digibrown/sr-astro/src/pages/guides/exchange-rates.md

 ## Tips for Getting the Best Exchange Rates

-- Compare rates from different providers
+- Compare total cost (rate + fees) from multiple providers
-- Be aware of hidden fees
+- Avoid providers with large FX markups hidden behind “no fees” claims
-- Consider timing your exchange
+- Consider timing if your corridor is volatile
-- Use limit orders for better control
+- Use providers that lock your quote long enough to complete payment
-- Monitor economic news and events
+- Watch economic news that affects your corridor

 ---